aafederation/mhd/content/MHD/Sara Tsutsumi.md

 transport_option = "Subway ACE, 1, QRW, 6, FM"

 +++
 As a blind Japanese immigrant, I work especially well with differently-abled people and Pan Asians.
 I have been trained in expressive arts therapy and am a certified gestalt therapist.
-I utilizes the arts according to each person’s abilities to imagine and develop body awareness.
+I utilize the arts according to each person’s abilities to imagine and develop body awareness.
 My eclectic approach suits people who seek to find themselves in mental health.